hackfin/ghdl-yosys-blink/README.md

 ## Supported Hardware

 Right now only Lattice ECP5 boards are supported, but you should be able to use anything that yosys and nextpnr supports.

+Known to work in original master branch:
-I've personally tested the Lattice ECP5-EVN board and the OrangeCrab.
+* Lattice ECP5-EVN board
+* OrangeCrab

 This fork supports the Versa ECP5 board with some added workarounds to include black box modules and vendor primitives.
 As there's currently no support for